justinKenealy/harrys-house/README.md

 # Harry's House E-commerce Application

 Welcome to Harry's House E-commerce Application!
-This is a full-stack application built with React for the frontend, Node.js and Express for the backend, and PostgreSQL for the database.
+This is a full-stack application built that leverages React, Node.js, and PostgreSQL.
+The use of ChakraUI contributes to the application's appealing and user-friendly design.

 *Harry's House* stocks a wide range of products for dogs, cats, birds, fish, and more.
 Users can browse the products in the store, using search queries and filters to locate their desired products.
 Users can create an account to save products in a wishlist, or go straight to adding them to their cart before checking out with the inbuilt Stripe API.